zinkop/zinkop/README.md

 - 👋 Hi, I’m @zinkop
-- 👀 I’m interested in Web technologies, Mobile App Developement, WordPress and Linux Servers
+- 👀 I’m interested in Web technologies, Mobile App development, WordPress and Linux Servers
-- 🌱 I’m currently learning Software engineering
+- 🌱 I’m a certified Software Engineer Graduate from ALX Africa
 - 💞️ I’m looking to collaborate on IOS & Android development and WordPress Projects
 - 📫 How to reach me: LinkedIn - https://ng.linkedin.com/in/agalabri-alex-okome-2a609b124